-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
+- 1. Future Professionals must keep themselves, workstations and classroom areas clean, sanitary, and clutter free at all times. - 2.
+Future Professionals must clean their stations, including the floor, after each service. - 3.
+Hair must be swept up immediately after a service is completed, before blow drying. - 4.
 Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals may receive services on Wednesday, Thursday, and Friday.
-To receive a service, students must do the following prior to starting the service: - a.
-Notify a Learning Leader. - b.
-Be scheduled off the service books by a Learning Leader. - c.
-Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc.
+Future Professionals must maintain.